 As Dingo did all of that, he explained, his words coming through Josh’s headset now.
 “Changed the plan when we lost contact with your tracker.
 Singleton’s waiting to cover our exit through the woods.”

-Sabrina took one look at Chelsea’s wound and realized what he was saying, that he wasn’t going with them.
+Sabrina took one look at Chelsea’s wound and realized he was saying he wasn’t going with them.
 “She won’t make it to a doctor.”

 Chelsea coughed and blood trickled from her lips.
 Her voice was reed thin.
 “She’s right.”

 “No, she’s not.”
-He gripped Chelsea closer as if he could force her to live by sheer will alone, and growled at Sabrina.
+Josh gripped Chelsea closer as if he could force her to live by sheer will alone and growled at Sabrina.
 “Get the team out of here and I’ll meet you later.”